There are only two printing methods Thought Merchants can genuinely recommend: mid-range and premium.

 Moo.com is an excellent mid-range option, with prices starting at $34.99 depending on the size and number of cards.
 Moo offers a beautiful range of printing and paper options.
 It’s hard to go wrong with their high-quality paper stocks and digital printing capabilities.

-My go-to is their Super Business Cards.
-The right thickness, feel, and quality.
+My go-to is their Super Business Cards which has the right thickness, feel, and quality.
 A run of 400 cards will cost just over $160 shipped.
 If you are looking for something with a bit different feel then go for their Cotton Business Cards, just like Thought Merchants did!
 The cotton provides this lovely subtle texture that comes through the digital printing.

 Moo offers a unique triplex business card with a seam of color around the edge.
 However, the Luxe card color seam only comes in a few colors.
-The limited selection of seam colors makes it difficult to color match your brand colors with the seam color.
+The limited selection of seam colors makes it difficult to color match your brand colors.
 The thickness of the Luxe cards is also a bit excessive.

-In any case, Moo is a safe choice when you want sophisticated and straightforward business cards delivered for under $200.
-Delivery is quick, and reordering is straightforward.
+In any case, Moo is a safe choice when you want sophisticated and straightforward business cards for under $200.
+Delivery is quick and reordering is straightforward.

 Next step up is ~$900 at Mama’s Sauce

 Mama’s Sauce is a step up into the premium segment, costing about $800-$1000 for 800-1000 business cards.
 You get plenty of bang for your buck: Mama can print any design using virtually any process...foil stamping, letterpress, embossing - you name it, they do it.
 You need to invest more in your visuals to capture the added investment.

 The timeframe for printing these customized cards is 4-6 weeks from green-light.
 Results can be awe-inspiring, such as these foil-stamped, duplex black business cards with a painted orange gradient on the edges.
 We designed these cards for Crevalle, who are killing the first impression game.